hirefrank/www/content/2014-summer-movies.md

 Date: 2014-05-15 18:20
 Slug: 2014-summer-movies
 Tags: movies, summer, nyc
-Summary: One calendar with over a dozen venues featuring nearly 100 free movies to enjoy this summer in the city.
+Summary: One calendar with over a dozen venues featuring over 100 free movies to enjoy this summer in the city.

-**Updated 5/17/2014, 4:42pm:** Further updates will be [captured on this page](http://www.hirefrank.com/14/05/announcing-nycsummerfilms/).
+**Updated 5/17/2014:** Added Films on the Green and Front/Row Cinema at South Street Seaport Pier.
 I've also created a dedicated Twitter account, [@NYCSummerFilms](https://twitter.com/nycsummerfilms) to tweet same day reminders.

-**Updated 5/17/2014:** Added Films on the Green and Front/Row Cinema at South Street Seaport Pier.
+Further updates will be [captured on this page](http://www.hirefrank.com/14/05/announcing-nycsummerfilms/).

 One of the best things about New York City &mdash; and one that I never take full advantage of &mdash; is the wide array of free outdoor movies during the summer.